4th grade language arts

 The exercises aren’t endless or repetitive, they are short and sweet and I really like the examples they use and how they chose to explain each word.

-For reading this year, we will just use chapter books (you can read more on how we ended up avoiding a ready-made comprehension curriculum here).
-We need to submit 4 book reports to our school (Bridgeway Academy) and we chose:
+For reading this year, we will just use chapter books.
+We need to submit 4 book reports to our school Bridgeway Academy and we chose these:

 • Around the world in 80 Days